-Earlier that year Peru signed a free trade agreement with the United States that opened up water management, timber, oil, and mining to privatization and foreign investment.
+Earlier in the year, Peru signed a free trade agreement with the United States that opened up water management, timber, oil, and mining to privatization and foreign investment.
 In terms of economic growth the free trade agreement has been a smashing success and Peru’s growth rate – nearly 10 percent – has been a major player in the global economic recovery, according to the International Monetary Fund.
 As is common with economic development derived from natural resources, the flow of foreign investment into Peru has undoubtedly benefited some segments of the country more than others.
-(A year earlier audio files anonymously uploaded to Wikileaks caused the “2008 Peru oil scandal” in which Peruvian politicians were accused of accepting bribes to secure contracts for foreign firms.)
+(A year earlier, audio files anonymously uploaded to Wikileaks caused the “2008 Peru oil scandal” in which Peruvian politicians were accused of accepting bribes to secure contracts for foreign firms.)

-News anchors repeatedly mispronounced the names of indigenous leaders.
-Mainstream media soon adopted the same vocabulary as the government to describe the events.
+News anchors mispronounced the names of indigenous leaders.
+Mainstream media adopted the same vocabulary as the government to describe the events.
 Police officers were “assassinated” while indigenous protesters were “deceased” (“fallecidos“).
-When indigenous leaders were interviewed by some reporters, such as Rosa María Palacios, they were ridiculed for not speaking Spanish fluently even though none of the reporters were able to speak to the protesters in their native Awajún.
+When indigenous leaders were interviewed by reporters, such as Rosa María Palacios, they were ridiculed for not speaking Spanish fluently even though none of the reporters were able to speak to the protesters in their native Awajún.

 Despite this general panorama of the mainstream media’s portrayal of the Bagua protests, Fowks does point out that there were some exceptions to the rule.
 A few journalists did try to also show the conflict from the point of view of the Awajún, but language remained a crucial divide.